 In order to support our customer base during the COVID-19 pandemic, the Bank enacted a 90-day loan payment deferral program in late March 2020.
 Both principal and interest payments during the period were deferred to the end of the loan.
 As the 90-day deferral period came to an end, the Bank reviewed options to extend the deferral period for up to 180 days as provided for in regulatory guidance.
 Reviews for an additional 90-day extension to the deferral period included an analysis of the borrower's plan and ability to resume normal payments when the deferral period ends.
 These modifications are excluded from troubled debt restructuring classification under Section 4013 of the CARES Act or under applicable interagency guidance of the federal banking regulators.
 As of June 30, 2020, \$823.0 million of the loan portfolio (26.5%) was active in the loan deferral program.
 The majority of borrowers did not require a second 90-day deferral period.
 As of December 31, 2020, \$29.3 million (0.9%) of the loan portfolio remains on a COVID-19 deferral status.
+As of December 31, 2021, one loan for \$5,700 was on COVID-19 deferral status.

-Also in response to the COVID-19 pandemic, the Bank actively participated in the Round 1 PPP loan program.
-Throughout Q2, Q3 and Q4 of 2020 the Bank originated 4,196 Round 1 PPP loans totaling \$310.1 million.
-As of December 31, 2020, 3,238 PPP loans were still active with outstanding balances of \$199.2 million.
-The Bank entered into a contract with a third party technology provider to assist with the Round 1 PPP loan forgiveness process for borrowers.
-The Bank's web portal for processing Round 1 PPP forgiveness was activated in September 2020.
-Forgiveness activity began in the fourth quarter 2020 and the Bank has processed \$109.3 million in Round 1 PPP forgiveness approvals from the SBA as of December 31, 2020.
-The Bank currently anticipates that the remainder of Round 1 PPP loans will be forgiven in 2021.
-The Bank plans to actively participate in Round 2 of the PPP loan program and begin lending during the first quarter 2021.
+Also in response to the COVID-19 pandemic, the bank actively participated in the Round 1 and Round 2 of the PPP loan program.
+Throughout Q2, Q3 and Q4 of 2020, the bank originated 4,196 Round 1 PPP loans totaling \$310.2 million.
+Throughout Q1 and Q2 of 2021, the bank originated 1,965 Round 2 PPP loans totaling \$162.1 million.
+As of December 31, 2021, 912 PPP loans were still active with outstanding balances of \$58.6 million.
+The Bank entered into a contract with a third party technology provider to assist with the PPP loan forgiveness process for our borrowers.
+The Bank's web portal for processing PPP forgiveness was activated in September 2020.
+Forgiveness activity began in the fourth quarter 2020 and the Bank has processed \$306.2 million in Round 1 PPP forgiveness approvals and \$107.5 million in Round 2 PPP forgiveness approvals from the SBA as of December 31, 2021.